 - Class II: Mild or moderate systemic disturbance caused either by the condition to be treated surgically or by other pathophysiologic processes

 - Class III: Severe, systemic disturbance or disease from whatever cause, even though it may not be possible to define the degree of disability with finality.

 - Class IV: Severe systemic disorders that are already life threatening, not always correctable by operation.

 - Class V: The moribund patient who has little chance of survival but is submitted to operation in desperation.

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.

-00740 Anesthesia for upper gastrointestinal endoscopic procedures, endoscope introduced proximal to duodenum
+00731 Anesthesia for upper gastrointestinal endoscopic procedures, endoscope introduced proximal to duodenum; not otherwise specified

-00810 Anesthesia for lower intestinal endoscopic procedures, endoscope introduced distal to duodenum
+00812 Anesthesia for lower intestinal endoscopic procedures, endoscope introduced distal to duodenum; screening colonoscopy

 - Standards of Practice Committee, Lichtenstein DR, Jagganath S, Baron TH et al. Sedation and anesthesia in GI endoscopy.
 Gastrointest Endosc.
 2008 August;68(2):205-16.